canvasxyz/canvas/packages/gossiplog/README.md

 3. Serialize the signed message and compute its message ID.
 4. Verify that all of the message's parents already exist in the database.
    - If not, add the signed message to the mempool, abort the transaction, and return `{ id }`.
-5. Call `apply(id, signature, message)` and save its return value as `result`.
-If `apply` throws, abort the transaction and re-throw the error.
+5. Call `apply(id, signature, message)`.
+If it throws, abort the transaction and re-throw the error.
 6. Write the serialized signed message to the database, using the message ID as the key.
    - If there are messages in the mempool waiting on this message, apply them and save them to the database as well.
 7. Commit the transaction.